Melissa A. Logue, Ph.D.

 A master’s in criminal justice from Saint Joseph’s University will help you advance a career in the fields of law enforcement, intelligence, behavior management and more.
-This program can be taken online or on campus, and ranges from 30 to 36 credit hours depending on track.
+This program can be taken online or on campus.

 Whether you’d like to concentrate on the theoretical knowledge needed to pursue a degree beyond a master's or you are focused on getting the management skills to succeed as a decision-maker, the M.S. in Criminal Justice at Saint Joseph’s University is right for you.
 Start today and take classes on campus, online or both.